CliveC99/project-2-quiz/README.md

   - I got help with the grid inside of CSS from [W3S Schools.](https://www.w3schools.com/css/css_grid.asp)
   - I got help with the button hover from [W3S Schools.](https://www.w3schools.com/css/css_grid.asp)
   - I got help with the return to home page from [Stack Overflow](https://stackoverflow.com/questions/13158786/how-to-return-to-home-page-using-javascript)
+  - I took inspiration for the quiz from [this video.]( https://www.youtube.com/watch?v=riDzcEQbX6k&t=180s&ab_channel=WebDevSimplifie)
+  - I got help with the username verifaction from [Stack Overflow.](https://stackoverflow.com/questions/8803412/check-if-an-html-input-element-is-empty-or-has-no-value-entered-by-user)
+  - I got help from [Stack Overflow](https://stackoverflow.com/questions/73132199/how-to-avoid-page-refresh-when-user-types-in-invalid-form-input) to stop the window from refreshing.
   - The table of contents idea was taken from [Stack Overflow.](https://stackoverflow.com/questions/18244417/how-do-i-create-some-kind-of-table-of-content-in-github-wiki) I worked around it to make it work for mine.
   - This project would not be possible without the help of my mentor, my friends, and my facilitator.